refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 \section msg Message box

-The `class nana::gui::msgbox` is used for displaying a modal dialog box to prompt a brief message.
+The `class nana::msgbox` is used for displaying a modal dialog box to prompt a brief message.
 A brief example.

 \code
-	nana::gui::msgbox m(STR("msgbox example"));
+	nana::msgbox m(STR("msgbox example"));
 	m<<STR("This is a msgbox example.");
 	m();
 \endcode